 For a P-3 visa, you must be coming to the United States either individually or as a group for the purpose of developing, interpreting, representing, coaching, or teaching a unique or traditional ethnic, folk, cultural, musical, theatrical, or artistic performance or presentation.
-In addition, you must be coming to the United States to participate in a cultural event or events that will further the understanding or development of your art form.
+In addition, you must be coming to the United States to participate in a cultural event or events which will further the understanding or development of your art form.
 The program may be of a commercial or noncommercial nature.

 Your Form I-129 must include the following documents: